Krishnadas Shama Goa State Central Library: From Portugal, overseas "provinces"

 In March 1925 it became part of the Instituto Vasco da Gama, an academic-cultural institution, and was renamed as the Biblioteca Nacional Vasco da Gama.
 By Decree Law 38684 of 18 March 1952, the Deposito Legal (Delivery Act) was made applicable to this library, according to its official website.

 Resultantly, the library received all publications from Portugal and her overseas Provinces.
-From September 1959, the Bibliotheca was separated from the Institute and placed under the administrative control of Servicos de Instruccao e Saude (Education and Health Services) and renamed as Biblioteca Nacional de Goa.
+From September 1959, the Bibliotheca was separated from the Institute and placed under the administrative control of Serviços de Instrucção e Saude (Education and Health Services) and renamed as Biblioteca Nacional de Goa.

 On the completion of its 175th year, a first-day postal cover was released by the Government of India's Department of Posts.

 After the end of Portuguese rule in Goa in 1961, the library was renamed as the Central Library, and its activities expanded with lending, reference and special services for children.
 It build up its collection in English, Marathi, Hindi, Konkani and languages like Bengali and Urdu.

 Its local history and rare book collection today includes titles from the 16th and 17th centuries, manuscripts and imprints, books on the history and culture of Goa, including Indo-Portuguese history, bound volumes of local journals and newspapers and books received under the Press and Registration of Books Act, 1867.

 Under the Government of India's Registration of Books Act, 1956, the Central Library is the copyright library of Goa and the publisher of every book published in Goa must send three copies of the same to this library.
 The Central Library compiles and publishes its annual bibliography of Goa-published books in the Official Gazette of Goa.

 Today, the Central Library is the State apex public library.
 It has under the control of its Directorate of Arts & Culture some seven taluka (sub-district) libraries, besides 121 government village libraries, panchayat and non-government organisation-run libraries currently functioning in Goa.